-The Vermillion School District will provide cellular telephones for the following administrators and directors: Superintendent, Business Manager, Director of Instruction, Principals,-Activities Director, School Nurse, Director of Special Services, Director of Technology, Technology Assistant, Curriculum/Technology Integrationist, Social Worker, After School Program Director, and Head Custodians.
+The Vermillion School District will provide cellular telephones for the following administrators and directors: Superintendent, Business Manager, Director of Instruction, Principals,-Activities Director, School Nurse, Director of Special Services, Director of Technology, Technology Assistant, Curriculum/Technology Integrationist, Social Worker, Manager of Facilities and Grounds and Head Custodians.

 A salary stipend of \$20 per month will be provided these administrators and directors in lieu of a cellular telephone provided by the district.
 The stipend will be provided for these administrators and directors for their personal cellular telephones that are compatible and used for school business during the months of their employment contract with the school district.
-(10 month-School Nurse, Technology Assistant, Curriculum/Technology Integrationist, and Social Worker) (12 month-Superintendent, Business Manager, Director of Instruction, Principals, Activities Director, Director of Special Services, Director of Technology, After School Program Director, and Head Custodians)
+(10 month-School Nurse, Technology Assistant, Curriculum/Technology Integrationist, and Social Worker) (12 month-Superintendent, Business Manager, Director of Instruction, Principals, Activities Director, Director of Special Services, Director of Technology, Manager of Facilities and Grounds and Head Custodians).